 The Juvenile Code also does not specify who must sign the written notice to preserve the right to appeal a G.S.
 7B-906.2(b) order that eliminates reunification as a permanent plan.
 The sole instruction is found in G.S.
 7B-1001(b), which states "notice to preserve the right to appeal shall be given in writing by a proper party as defined in G.S.
 7B-1002."
 See N.C.
 R. APP.
 P. 3.1(b) (incorporating G.S.
-7B-1001(b)).
-Whether "given" means the signature of that party is unclear.
+7B-1001(b)) Whether "given" means the signature of that party is unclear.
 The safest approach is to follow the same signature requirements for a notice of appeal.
 See G.S.
 7B-1001(c); N.C.
 R. APP.
 P. 3.1(b) (incorporating G.S.
 7B-1001(c)).

-For both the notice of appeal and the notice to preserve the right to appeal, it appears that either the parent or the parent's Rule 17 GAL of substitution may sign the notices.
-In In re Q.M., Jr., 275 N.C.
+For both the notice of appeal and the notice to preserve the right to appeal, it is unclear whether the signature of a Rule 17 GAL of substitution for a respondent parent may sign for that parent.
+The issue has not been addressed by the court of appeals.
+See In re L.B., 187 N.C.
 App.
-34, 37 (2020), the court of appeals recognized the parent's first notice of appeal was defective because it was signed by her attorney only and "was not signed by Respondent-mother, a violation of N.C.
-Gen. Stat.
-7B-1001(c), nor was it signed by Respondent-Mother's Guardian ad litem."
-Mother's second notice of appeal corrected the defect when it was signed by both the attorney and Rule 17 GAL.
-This opinion differs from previous court of appeals opinions that examined the signature of a GAL of assistance, who is no longer authorized by the Juvenile Code, versus a GAL of substitution.
-Compare with In re L.B., 187 N.C.
-App.
 326 (2007) (dismissing the appeal based on the insufficient signature of appellant parent when the parent's GAL of assistance signed the notice of appeal instead of the parent; analyzing an earlier version of the GAL appointment statute, G.S.
 7B-1101.1, which allowed for a GAL of assistance without any reference to Rule 17 of the Rules of Civil Procedure and contained limiting language of the GAL's role), aff'd per curiam, 362 N.C.
 507 (2008); In re A.S.Y., 208 N.C.
 App.
-530, 537 n.5 (2010) (emphasis in original) (although an amended G.S.
+530, 537 & n.5 (2010) (emphasis in original) (although an amended G.S.
 7B-1101.1(c) specifically refers to Rule 17, the determination of this case relating to duties of a respondent parent GAL during the TPR did not require the court of appeals "to touch upon or otherwise disturb the ultimate question determined by the L.B.
 Court, that a notice of appeal signed by the GAL but not the parent is insufficient to grant jurisdiction of the appeal to this Court").
-The safest practice is for both the GAL and the respondent parent to sign the notice of appeal, along with the attorney when possible.
+Because the sufficiency of a Rule 17 GAL's signature is not altogether clear, the safer practice is for both the GAL and the respondent parent to sign the notice of appeal along with the attorney when possible.
 See Chapter 2.4.F (discussing GALs for respondent parents).

-5. Contents.
+4. Contents.
 The notice of appeal must specify the party or parties taking the appeal and must designate the judgment or order from which the appeal is taken and the court to which the appeal is taken.
 N.C.
 R. APP.
 P. 3(d).
 See In re D.W.C., 205 N.C.
 App.
 266 (2010) (dismissing argument on appeal related to the underlying neglect case where respondent mother alleged error with the GAL appointment in both the TPR and underlying neglect cases but only referenced the TPR order in her notice of appeal).
-However, the supreme court has noted that "a mistake in designating the judgment, or in designating the part appealed from if only a part is designated, should not result in loss of the appeal as long as the intent to appeal from a specific judgment can be fairly inferred from the notice and the appellee is not misled by the mistake."
-In re A.E., 379 N.C.
-177, ¶ 12 n.4 (2021) and In re W.K., 376 N.C.
-269, 272 n.4 (2020) (both quoting Evans v.
-Evans, 169 N.C.
-App.
-358, 363 (2005)) (allowing respondents' appeal of TPR orders that listed date of order appealed from as the date of the TPR hearing and not the date the order was entered).